-While I was on my way to the Trevi Fountain, I stumbled on the Basilica de Maria degli Angeli del Martiri, in front of Piazza della Repubblica.
-I went inside because i was intrigued by its huge and ugly exterior.
-But, if there’s one thing I learned from travelling, that would be: Don’t judge the building by its facade. 😉 Right?
-I only found out that this basilica was built by Michelangelo in 1562 when I overheard a tour guide telling his tourists about its history.
+While I was on my way to the Trevi Fountain, I stumbled on the Basilica de Maria Degli Angeli del Martiri, in front of Piazza Della Repubblica.
+I went inside because I was intrigued by its vast and ugly exterior.
+But, if there’s one thing I learned from traveling, that would be: Don’t judge the building by its facade. 😉 Right?
+I only found out that this is a basilica designed by Michelangelo in 1562 after I overheard a tour guide telling his tourists about its history.

 Michelangelo Buonarroti.
-The basilica is built on top of the ancient Roman bath – the Bath of Diocletian.
-It was designed by one of great Italian masters, Michelangelo, who also designed the dome of St. Peter’s Basilica.
-He’s also known as a sculptor who did Pieta and David.
+The basilica is on top of the ancient Roman bath – the Bath of Diocletian.
+Michelangelo, a great Italian master, designed it.
+He also designed the dome of St. Peter’s Basilica and carved two well-known sculptures: Pieta and David.

-The Paintings.
-Aside from the impressive ceilings, dome and vestibules, stare at the religious paintings that seem to come alive due to their immense sizes.
+The immense sizes of the paintings inside make you think they’re staring back at you.
+They seem to come alive!
 See the Crucifixion of Peter, The Immaculate, The Resurrection of Santa tibia, and The Story of Saint Jerome.

 Other Things to See Inside.
-The basilica also has smaller chapels which are well-inscripted.
-Walk the whole transept from one end to another end.
-Funeral monuments abound the basilica, too.
+The basilica has smaller chapels that are well-inscripted.
+You can walk the whole transept from one end to another.
+Funeral monuments abound in the basilica, too.
 Don’t miss the Organ Music Capella and the Presbytery.

 The Meridian.
-It’s on the floor on the transept of the basilica and it’s cordoned off.
+It’s on the basilica’s transept floor, and it’s off-limits.
 Find the hole where the sun shines and follow its light on the 45-m bronze line on the floor.

 I highly recommend Hostel Alessandro Palace and Bar.
 You’d never go wrong staying here.
-It’s less than 10 minutes walk from the train station that goes anywhere in Italy.
-It’s also a walking distance to whichever tourist attraction you wanna go.
+It’s less than 10 minutes walk from the train station that goes anywhere in Italy, and it’s also a walking distance of whichever tourist attraction you want to go to.
 Assuming, of course, you’re into discovering the city on foot.
-The staff are nice and speaks good English.
-There are grocery shops, cafes and restaurants around.
-You can book Hostel Alessandro Palace and Bar in Rome via HostelWorld and Booking.
+The staff are friendly and speaks good English.
+There are grocery shops, cafes, and restaurants around.
+You can book this hostel in Rome via HostelWorld and Booking.com.